 This theorem admits the following converse at Church types.

 Theorem.
-Every parametric family of type $Church{\Sigma}$ is a profinite λ -term.
-The proof of the converse uses the unfolding terms, which generalize the constructors $\lambda s \lambda z.z$: Nat and $\lambda n \lambda s \lambda z.s(n s z)$: Nat \Rightarrow Nat of the simple type $Nat := Church_1$ to any Church type.
+Every parametric family of type Church{Σ} is a profinite λ -term.

+The proof of the converse uses unfolding terms, which generalize the constructors of the simple type $Nat := Church_1$ to any Church type.

+$\lambda s \lambda z.z$: Nat and $\lambda n \lambda s \lambda z.s(nsz)$: Nat \Rightarrow Nat

+Conclusion

-Conclusion Future work:
+Future work:

-- study the situation in other locally finite CCCs; - generalize the notion of unfolding term to any simple type; - investigate a generalization of logic on words, which uses monadic second-order logic (MSO), to a logic on λ -terms.
-Conclusion Future work:
+- study the situation in other locally finite CCCs (with Tito Nguyen); - generalize the unfolding terms to any simple type; - investigate a generalization of logic on words, which uses monadic second-order logic (MSO), to a logic on λ -terms.

+Conclusion

+Future work:

-- study the situation in other locally finite CCCs; - generalize the notion of unfolding term to any simple type; - investigate a generalization of logic on words, which uses monadic second-order logic (MSO), to a logic on λ-terms.
+- study the situation in other locally finite CCCs (with Tito Nguyen); - generalize the unfolding terms to any simple type; - investigate a generalization of logic on words, which uses monadic second-order logic (MSO), to a logic on λ -terms.

 Thank you for your attention!

 Any questions?